iohub/coLLaMA/README.md

 - **Autocomplete:** Cody makes single-line and multi-line suggestions as you type, speeding up your coding and shortcutting the need for you to hunt down function and variable names as you type.
 - **Inline Chat:** Ask Cody to fix or refactor code from anywhere in a file.
 - **Commands:** Cody has quick commands for common actions.
 Simply highlight a code snippet and run a command, like “Document code,” “Explain code,” or “Generate Unit Tests.”
-- **Swappable LLMs:** Support for Anthropic Claude, Claude 2, and OpenAI GPT-4/3.5, with more coming soon.
-  - **Free LLM usage included** (currently Anthropic Claude 2/OpenAI GPT-4) for individual devs on both personal and work code, subject to reasonable per-user rate limits ([more info](#usage)).

 ## Demos